jamietre/tcc-plugin/README.md

 ##API

 This library includes the scaffolding for a .NET wrapper of the TakeCmd.dll API.
-I haven't implemented much yet.
+I haven't implemented much yet other than `CD`.

 ##Debugging

 After loading a plugin just attach the debugger to `tcc` process.

-##Things to do
+##To Do

+###The Framework itself

+* Make most of this a reusable library
 * Can't figure out how to use PRE_EXEC, POST_EXEC -- seems to crash
-* Can't figure out how to just invoke a command in the processor from the plugin
 * Want to abstract the attributes needed to expose methods; however my attempt to override `DllExport` didn't seem to work so maybe the library doesn't test for derived types.
-* Automatically generate `PluginInfo.pszFunctions` from code
+* Automatically generate `PluginInfo.pszFunctions` using reflection
-* Abstract basic framework (e.g. all required methods & keys)
 * Add a basic tool for loading config data from JSON at run time to simplify creating customizable plugins
 * Try to figure out what key codes mean
 * Try to figure out why we must space-pad the command line when replacing it with something shorter
 * Test 32 bit dll (only tried 64 so far)

+###My actual plugin that will to make TCC awesome
+* Intercept all builtins to map ~ to home directory
+* Add launchers to open windows apps based on file extension

 ##Warning